 1- Think about how you can allow users to access / use your service before you want them to do anything.

-2- The faster you can on-board (getting them into the core of your product) the more likely they are to stick around.
+2- The faster you can on-board and funnel (getting them into the core of your product) the more likely they are to stick around.
 As long as your product doesn’t suck.

 3- When you agree to something or put time into it you are more likely to come back.
 Retention increases virality (more on that later).
 Think about World of Warcraft people who’ve spent 20 hours getting to level 49.a, when levels 50-60 come out, do you think they are going to do it?